w1k5/w1k5.blog/_posts/2020-11-02-in-a-sea-of-blue.markdown

 title: "A Blip in a Sea of Blue"
 date: 2020-11-02 00:00:02 -0500
 categories: "politics"
 subtitle: "I was born and raised in Queens.
-I love Queens!
 I even have a patch with the name on the sleeve of my denim jacket."
 tags: [altright, politics, Internet, election, 20202, criticaltheory, cancel]
 comments: true
 ---